Each creature is a unique living word of Holy Mystery.

 For more details send a message to our music minister, Steve Lewis.

-We have a tradition of coffee and refreshments after service, and you can volunteer in a number of different ways.
-You can make the coffee, bring something tasty to snack on, or stay afterwards to help clean up.
-Or, you can do all of the above!
+You may make the coffee, bring something tasty to snack on, or stay afterwards to help clean up.

 If you'd like to see how you can help with Sunday hospitality, send a message to Christy McMurtry, Senior Warden,.